Dataweb-C-A/cda-frontend/README.md

   <img src="https://rifa-max.com/logo-rifamax.png" />
 </p>

-Rifamax is a raffle management system that allows the creation, sale, and management of raffles that last for 5 days.
+Rifamax is a raffle management system that allows the creation, sale, and management of raffles for the lasts 5 days.
 This system has a raffle module that consists of 3 phases: Raffle Creation, Sending to the APP, and Ticket Sales.
 Additionally, it has administrative modules such as user management, raffle management, agency management, and wallet management.

 The system uses [TypeScript](https://www.typescriptlang.org/) language and the primary library used is [React](https://beta.reactjs.org/) with [Vite](https://vitejs.dev/).
 Rifamax uses JSON Web Token (JWT) for authentication and Role-Based Authentication to manage permissions.
 The entire system is managed by an administrator user that has access to all the features of the system.